capcom6/android-sms-gateway/README.md

 <h3 align="center">SMS Gateway for Android™</h3>

   <p align="center">
-    Turns your smartphone into an SMS gateway for sending messages via API.
+    Turns your smartphone into an SMS gateway for sending and receiving messages via API.
     <br />
     <a href="https://sms-gate.app"><strong>Explore the docs »</strong></a>
     <br />